 The King County Department of Natural Resources and Parks works in support of sustainable and livable communities and a clean and healthy natural environment.
 Our mission is to foster environmental stewardship and strengthen communities by providing regional parks, protecting the region's water, air, land and natural habitats, and reducing, safely disposing of and creating resources from wastewater and solid waste.

-All four DNRP divisions plus the Director’s Office participated in the 2013 Division Days this year, each highlighting their major projects and success stories.
-If you didn’t have a chance to visit the displays in the King Street Center lobby, this nine minute video highlights the key points.
+All four DNRP divisions plus the Director’s Office participated in Division Days in 2014, each highlighting their major projects and success stories.
+If you didn’t have a chance to visit the displays in the King Street Center lobby; These short videos highlight the key points.

 DNRP is organized by the following divisions:

 The Wastewater Treatment Division protects public health and water quality by serving more than 1.4 million residents in King, Snohomish and Pierce counties.
 Formerly called Metro, the regional clean-water agency now operated by King County has been preventing water pollution for 40 years.

 The Solid Waste Division promotes waste reduction and recycling programs, and provides transfer and disposal services to King County residents via its eight transfer stations, two rural drop boxes and the only operational landfill within King County.
 The division maximizes ratepayer value by providing public access to efficient and reliable regional solid waste handling and disposal services at reasonable rates.